61st Carnarvon and Denbigh (Yeomanry) Medium Regiment, Royal Artillery: Normandy

 On 5 August the regiments of 8th AGRA followed the advance as far as Le Bény-Bocage.
 German resistance was stiffening.
 Next day, against light opposition, the fireplan was not required, but that evening 8th AGRA fired defensive fire (DF) tasks to break up counter-attacks on 11th Armoured Division.
-The dumping of 300 rpg of ammunition suggested to 61st (C&DY) Med Rgt that thtechase was over, and a set-piece action would be needed.
+The dumping of 300 rpg of ammunition suggested to 61st (C&DY) Med Rgt that the chase was over, and a set-piece action would be needed.
 Next day 15th (S) Divion attacked, but despite the support of 8th AGRA was held up at its first objectives and could get no further.
 A further attack on 7 August by 3rd Division, supported by 61st (C&DY) Med Rgt and other units of 8th AGRA, was unsuccessful.
 By now VIII Corps' offensive had run out of momentum, and the lead was taken over by XXX Corps.